PRESS RELEASE 23rd August 2019

 Dramatic protests took place at the London Stock Exchange today as scores of police blocked off both entrances to the London Stock Exchange with barriers and police lines in an attempt to stop protesters entering the building.
 The protesters, wearing all black, held a vigil outside the blocked entrance in commemoration of the massacre of three teenage boys during a non-violent protest against AIM listed Global Coal Management Resources plc (GCM) by communities around a proposed coal mine in Phulbari in 2006.
 Further protests are being held in Bangladesh on the official Phulbari Day on Monday 26th August.

-Protesters ignoring police barricade pay tribute to Amin, Salekin and Tarikul during Black Vigil outside London Stock Exchange at 9am on 23 Aug 2019.
+Protesters ignoring police barricade pay tribute to Amin, Salekin and Tarikul during Black Vigil outside of London Stock Exchange at 9am on 23 Aug 2019.
 Photo credit: Dovydas Vilimas

 The protesters in London targeted David Warren personally, asking him to come and meet them and demanding that he take their complaints seriously and immediately de-list GCM.
 They shouted “London Stock Exchange, shame on you!”
 “London Stock Exchange is a crime scene”; and “David Warren – blood on your hands” during the protest which lasted over five hours with many onlookers throughout.
 A survivor and eye witness of the 2006 massacre spoke passionately about the ongoing suffering and harassment of people in Phulbari GCM Resources.